tethysplatform/tethys/docs/tethys_cli/db.rst

 .. important::

     The default database configuration uses SQLite.
-Many of these commands are not applicable to SQLite databases are only support PostgreSQL databases.
+Many of these commands are not applicable to SQLite databases and only support PostgreSQL databases.
 To use a PostgreSQL database be sure to set your settings accordingly.
 At the very least:

     .. code-block:: bash